Skip to content

 Will a factory reset always fix home button issues?

 No. It only fixes software problems.
 If the button is physically damaged, no software fix will help.
-According to Google’s Android help center, you should test the button in Safe Mode first to determine if it’s a software or hardware issue before committing to a factory reset that erases all your data.
+According to Google’s factory reset guide, a reset erases all data and you should back up first, so rule out a software glitch in Safe Mode before taking that step.

 How much does it typically cost to repair a home button?

 Costs range from $50 to $150 depending on your device model and location.
-Samsung Galaxy repairs through authorized centers tend to cost less, while older or discontinued models may run higher due to limited parts availability. iFixit’s repairability index rates Samsung Galaxy devices at 5-6 out of 10 for ease of self-repair.
+Samsung Galaxy repairs through authorized centers tend to cost less, while older or discontinued models may run higher due to limited parts availability. iFixit’s repairability database publishes teardown-based repair scores you can check for your specific model before paying for a button repair.

 Can I replace the home button myself?